restyled-io/ops/README.md

 - Define EC2/ECS AutoScale policies in CF
 - Centralize generic IAM Policy resources in their own Stack?
-- Should `agent/` and `init-certificates/` be their own repositories?
+- Should `agent/` be its own repository?
-  - And get CI/CD

 ---